nashamri/spacemacs-theme/README.md

 This allows for specifying a list of custom colors to override spacemacs theme colors.
 More details in the next section.

+* `spacemacs-theme-underline-parens`:

+This toggles the underline of matching parens when using `show-paren-mode` or similar.

 ### Override theme's colors

 The theme can be customized by overriding one of the theme local variables by setting a list in the `spacemacs-theme-custom-colors` variable.